makeusabrew/horde/README.md

 these configuration files *must* live in the same directory *and* match specific filenames so that the horde image can find them.
-This directory can live anywhere but since it'll probably be specific to the project you're testing it's advisable to keep it there, perhaps under a `horde/` directory.
+This directory can live anywhere but since it'll probably be specific to the project you're testing it's advisable to keep it there under a `horde/` directory.
+This also helps when running the horde script as it'll look there first for any configuration files.

 ### default.conf